tomglynch/tglyn.ch/src/blog/uci_fix_the_line.md

 # 3. This leaves us with no idea of who actually won

 Well at least based on the photo finish alone that is.
 But the other photos suggest Caleb Ewan may have crossed the line first.
-Seems like if the technology can't seperate them, it should be considered a tie.
-And we all know what a tie means (or is this a long lost UCI rule too), a 1 v 1 race over 1000m to seperate the winners.
+Seems like if the technology can't separate them, it should be considered a tie.
+And we all know what a tie means (or is this a long lost UCI rule too), a 1 v 1 race over 1000m to separate the winners.

 # 4. The UCI should pick up its act, enforce its standards and actually improve its finish line specs to ensure fair finishes in the future.